-Since record-keeping is the bookkeeper’s central task, bookkeepers usually have their own method of record-keeping, along with their preferred software.
-It’s up to the bookkeeper to familiarize the business owner with their methods to ensure a trustworthy relationship.
+Since record-keeping is the bookkeeper’s central task, bookkeepers usually have their method of record-keeping, along with their preferred software.
+It’s up to the bookkeeper to familiarize the business owner with their processes to ensure a trustworthy relationship.

 What Does a Small Business Accountant Do?